 Often, when we consider worship, it involves singing Sunday morning.
 It can look like arms raised, or maybe a sway; it can look like someone on their knees.
 But God gave us incredible, complex bodies that He calls His temple.
 And He commands us to show Him reverence with all aspects of what He has bestowed.

-Worship involves our whole self.
-It is necessary to integrate our breath, our minds, and our mobility into our worship.
+Worship involves our whole self; which makes it necessary to integrate our breath, our minds, and our mobility into our worship.
 By reading Scripture aloud and singing; meditating on Scripture – filling our minds with His Word, contemplating it, digesting it, letting it change us; and moving into postures of reverence we worship according to His commandment.

 "Our message of the Gospel came to you, not in word only [intellectually/ processed by our minds], but also in power [physically/ in strength], and in the Holy Spirit [emotionally/ to our souls], and with full conviction [intentionally/ with heart]." – 1 Thessalonians 1:5